 OSFI was established in 1987 by an Act of Parliament: the

 OSFI derives its powers from, and is responsible for administering, the following legislation:

 OSFI reports to Parliament through the minister of Finance.
-Although the minister of Finance is responsible for OSFI, the Superintendent is solely responsible for exercising the authorities provided by the financial and pension legislation, and must report to the minister from time to time on the administration of legislation governing financial institutions and pension plans.
+Although the minister of Finance is responsible for OSFI, the superintendent is solely responsible for exercising the authorities provided by the financial institution and pension legislation, and must report to the minister from time to time on the administration of legislation governing financial institutions and pension plans.

-OSFI regulates and supervises some 400 financial institutions and some 1200 pension plans in Canada, including the following:
+OSFI regulates and supervises some 400 financial institutions and some 1,200 pension plans in Canada, including the following:

-OSFI regulates by developing rules, interpreting legislation and regulations and providing regulatory approvals for certain types of transactions.
-It also contributes to new accounting, auditing and actuarial standards.
+OSFI regulates by developing rules, interpreting legislation and regulations, and providing regulatory approvals for certain types of transactions.
+It also contributes to new accounting, auditing, and actuarial standards.
 All of this must balance the goals of safety and soundness with the need for institutions to operate within a competitive marketplace.

-OSFI also works with the Financial Transactions and Reports Analysis Centre of Canada (FINTRAC), which is responsible for ensuring compliance with Canada’s Proceeds of Crime (money laundering) and Terrorist financing Act.
+OSFI also works with the Financial Transactions and Reports Analysis Centre of Canada (FINTRAC), which is responsible for ensuring compliance with Canada’s Proceeds of Crime (Money Laundering) and Terrorist Financing Act.

 Collaboration and consultations with provincial counterparts and industry in Canada and abroad are a regular occurrence and help OSFI to understand and resolve potential issues.

 International organizations such as the Financial Stability Board, the Basel Committee on Banking Supervision, and the International Association of Insurance Supervisors play a key role in developing regulatory frameworks for banks and insurers that contribute to a strong and stable global financial system.
 OSFI has earned a strong international reputation through its active participation in such international organizations, which allows it to share Canadian perspectives and help shape international rule-setting.